 Ideal for emergencies, one-time expenses, or unforeseen business opportunities, short-term loans generally offer loan amounts between $2,500 and $250,000, with 3 to 18 month loan repayment periods.

-Applying for a short-term loan is fairly quick, with online applications taking just a couple minutes to complete, according to our research.
+Applying for a short-term loan is fairly quick, with online applications taking just a couple of minutes to complete, according to our research.
 Additionally, if you have a low credit score or just started your business, short-term lenders are more likely to work with you.
-However, it's important to note that short-term loans often come with high interest rates.
+However, it's important to note that short-term loans often come with high-interest rates.

 5. Hard money loan.

 Hard money loans refer to loans offered exclusively by private investors.
 Similar to Bridge Loans, borrowers use this option to purchase real estate or to fund large expenses by offering their property as collateral.
 Instead of basing their decision on the borrowers' credit rating, hard money investors take the risk based on the value of the commercial property itself.
 This type of loan is common among the fix and flip community.

 However, hard money loans have high-interest rates ranging between 10% and 18% over a repayment period of 6 to 24 months.
 In addition, borrowers can be prepared for costly up-front fees.

 6. Equipment loan.

 This type of commercial loan is used when a business is unable to afford a valuable piece of equipment, such as electronics, vehicles, or machinery.
 Often used by business owners with physical storefronts and manufacturing departments, equipment financing is a cost-saving solution that is generally easier for business owners to obtain.

 Loan amounts go up to 100% of the equipment's value, with a repayment period of between 6 months to 6 years.
 In addition, a great advantage of this option is that the equipment will serve as collateral.